If City Council approves the mandate, the clock will start on 1,640 buildings.

 - Step 1- Engineer - ASCE 41 and Estimate.

-- Step 2 - Bracing parapets, cornices, chimney, roof sheathing, ties & wall to roof attachment.
+- Step 2 - Bracing parapets, cornices, chimney, roof sheathing (causing full roof replacement)

 - Step 4 - Upgrades completed